getnanzee/filebeat-configuration/README.md

  - output.elasticsearch
  - processors

-3) Refer to the sample config file attach in the repository
+###### Step 3: Refer to the sample config file attach in the repository

-4) Once the configurations have been saved as per the sample configuration, start the filebeat service
+###### Step 4: Once the configurations have been saved as per the sample configuration, start the filebeat service

     systemctl start filebeat
     systemctl enable filebeat
     systemctl status filebeat

-5) Once the sevice status is active, goto you kibana dashboard and click on Discover link in the left panel
+###### Step 5: Once the sevice status is active, goto you kibana dashboard and click on Discover link in the left panel

-6) Setup the index pattern in kibana using the index name mentioned in elasticsearch, select @timestamp in Time Filter Field
+###### Step 6: Setup the index pattern in kibana using the index name mentioned in elasticsearch, select @timestamp in Time Filter Field

-7) You should now be able to see the logs from your app machine is your kibana console, click on Discover to view the logs for further analysis
+###### Step 7: You should now be able to see the logs from your app machine is your kibana console, click on Discover to view the logs for further analysis